0605akj0605/single_cycle_RISCV_processor/README.md

 This is a 32 bit ALU hardware implementation of 32-bit RISC V CPU.

-Currently, I am to trying to debug why Instrruction memory is not able to fetch the data located at address A apssed to the Instruction memory.
+Currently, I am to trying to debug why Instruction memory is not able to fetch the data located at address A passed to the Instruction memory.